MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-metrics.md

 ## Create DCRs for metrics export

-Create DCRs for metrics export using the Azure portal, CLI, PowerShell, REST API, or ARM.
-For more informationm see [Create and edit data collection rules (DCRs) and associations in Azure Monitor](./data-collection-rule-create-edit.md#create-a-dcr-for-metrics-export).
+Create DCRs for metrics export using the Azure portal, CLI, PowerShell, REST API, or ARM template.
+For more information, see [Create and edit data collection rules (DCRs) and associations in Azure Monitor](./data-collection-rule-create-edit.md#create-a-dcr-for-metrics-export).

 ## Exported data